Guides

 • An end date — the day you plan to return

 Be realistic with the end date.
-An alert fires when the end date passes and the trip has not been marked complete — if you set the end date too early, your contacts will receive a false alarm.
+An alert fires when the return moment passes and the trip has not been marked complete — if you set the end date too early, your contacts will receive a false alarm.

-Open the Check-in Timer popover on any active trip (the timer button in the trip header) and choose your check-in window.
+Open the Check-in Timer popover on the Start tab (timer icon on the idle or active card) and choose your check-in window.

-Set the check-in window — how many hours between your daily check-ins before an alert fires.
+Set the check-in window — how many hours between check-ins before an alert fires.
 The default is 36 hours.
 Recommended values:

 TerrainSuggested window